top of page

 Julie Slim & RendezVous

 Founded by Julie Slim in 2013, this band incorporates the musical and cultural influences in her life.
 With the mentorship and collaboration of the Grammy-nominated jazz pianist, Dr. James Polk, she created new arrangements for French and American standards that she has known since her childhood.
 Dr. Polk was instrumental as a musical director in the first version of her band, a sextet with him on piano, Michael Stevens on bass, Mike Maddux on accordion, Ethan Vlah on drums and Roberto Paolo Riggio on violin.
 The band premiered at Esquina Tango to a full house and a standing ovation.
 Julie's first three-song EP came out of this experience, produced collaboratively with the visionary Roberto Paolo Riggio and featuring a new take on an old standard, La Vie En Rose, a haunting arrangement of a Kurt Weill song, Je Ne T'aime Pas, as well as Julie's original song, Time Flies, arranged by Dr. Polk.
 Over the years, RendezVous has provided Julie with the opportunity to form a community of accomplished musicians.
-Julie is very grateful for the last three years with her current band members, amazing musicians, and friends: Shawn Ellison (piano), Shirley Johnson (accordion), Phil Spencer (bass) and Joe McCreary (drums).
+Julie is very grateful for the last ten years with her current band members, amazing musicians, and friends: Shawn Ellison (piano), Shirley Johnson (accordion), Phil Spencer (bass) and Joe McCreary (drums).
+Julie has also enjoyed a collaborative partnership with Shawn Ellison, during which they have composed many songs, some of which will be featured in her next recording project.

 Austin Jazz Workshop

-In 2001, at the suggestion of her vocal coach, Mady Kaye, Julie transitioned from musical theatre to jazz by joining the Austin Jazz Workshop as a lead vocalist in their Cole Porter Season, the first of many seasons over the years, namely: Harold Arlen, Henri Mancini, George Gershwin, and Songs of The American Spirit.
-She is happy to join them again in 2019 for their Hoagie Carmichael season.
-Fulfilling her love of teaching and performing with professional musicians, Julie is a clinician with the AJW, teaching third through fifth-grade students about the jazz composer of the season, while promoting music in public education and raising awareness for jazz among the youth.
+In 2001, at the suggestion of her vocal coach, Mady Kaye, Julie transitioned from musical theatre to jazz by joining the Austin Jazz Workshop as a lead vocalist in their Cole Porter Season, the first of many seasons over the years, namely: Harold Arlen, Henri Mancini, George Gershwin, Songs of The American Spirit., Hoagie Carmichael, Harry Warren, and the 2024 season on Ella Fitzgerald.
+Fulfilling her love of teaching and performing with professional musicians, Julie is a clinician with the AJW, spreading the love of jazz through the study of jazz composers while promoting music in public education and raising awareness for jazz among the youth.

 Blanton Museum of Art: SoundSpace - Biosounds